 The basic purpose behind this practice is to reduce the consumption of hydrocarbons currently being used by the country in generating electricity and desalting seawater.
-In addition, the Kingdom of Saudi Arabia is an attractive market for foreign investors when it comes to invest in the energy sector.
+In addition, the Kingdom of Saudi Arabia is an attractive market for foreign investors when it comes to investing in the energy sector.
 The photovoltaics companies are drawn to the nation because the energy cost is relatively low.
 Therefore, they find attractive business conditions in this Kingdom (Santander, 2015).

 However, many of the potential investors, as well as the practitioners, require a strong domestic market to operate.
-Considering the present condition of Saudi Arabia, various researchers have suggested that in the coming five years solar energy sector will become one of the major pillars in the industries of Saudi Arabia, with an estimation of US$10 billion in sales and more than 50% of export share (Huraib, 2014).
+Considering the present condition of Saudi Arabia, various researchers have suggested that in the coming five years, the solar energy sector will become one of the major pillars in the industries of Saudi Arabia, with an estimation of US$10 billion in sales and more than 50% of export share (Huraib, 2014).

 From the above-mentioned objectives, the following research questions have been developed, which are aimed to be addressed in this study: